yungtiec/bkp-alpha/markdown/Civil (CVL) Transparency Scorecard v1.0.0.md

 In the initial public sale commencing September 2018, 34% of the total token supply, a total of 34,000,000 CVL tokens, will be sold to public purchasers who demonstrate an understanding of and intent to use the token.

 The remaining token supply is explained as follows: “The Civil Media Company will retain 33% of the CVL token supply for compensatory and reserve purposes.
 The remaining 33% of the CVL token supply will be sold or granted to mission-aligned, third-party partner organizations (think: media companies, journalism schools, technology companies that wish to help build out Civil’s discovery/sharing/discourse ecosystem).”
-It is not clear what plans, timelines, or restrictions will apply for the use, release, or potential circulation of these tokens.
+It is not clear how many of these tokens have already been allocated.

 ### Principle 6: Mitigation of Conflicts and Improper Trading

-###### Transparency score: 10/10
+##### Transparency score: 10/10

 | Disclosure                                    |                            Status                            | Source                                                       |
 | --------------------------------------------- | :----------------------------------------------------------: | ------------------------------------------------------------ |